-In the US, the limited company is treated as a corporate entity much like the UK and in general you are only personally taxed on the dividend distributions from the company, assuming you don’t take a salary.
-However, there is scope in the US to make a ‘check the box’ election on Form 8832 which allows you to change the classification of the business from that of a corporation to a disregarded entity.
+In the US, the limited company is treated as a corporate entity, much like the UK, and in general you are only personally taxed on the dividend distributions from the company, assuming you don’t take a salary.
+Although, since 2018 there has also been a potential GILTI tax to consider too.
+GILTI tax is an additional tax on US owners of foreign companies.
+See the GILTI summary later on.
+There is scope in the US to make a ‘check the box’ election on Form 8832 which allows you to change the classification of the business from that of a corporation to a disregarded entity.
 The change in classification would result in the net income from the business being subject to US taxation on Schedule C of your personal tax return and taxed at your ordinary rate of Income Tax, as if you were self-employed.

 Case study: Should I ‘check the box’?

 In order for Larry to make an informed decision as to whether or not it would be beneficial for him to ‘check the box’, we provided him with projective and comparative calculations based on his expected future revenue income, as well as cash extraction needs.
 We also took into consideration the US and UK tax implications on the exit strategy of the company and analysed his personal tax position, specifically his use of foreign tax credits, and provided Larry with a detailed report of our findings.
 Practical practical guidance, such as making the company year-end on 31 December to tie it up with the US tax year end, was also given.

 Our tailored report enabled Larry to make an informed decision regarding the most suitable method of reporting the UK Limited company in the US.
 For Larry, this meant that the ‘check the box’ election was the most appropriate course of action.